 Visit your Heatmaps dashboard.

-Select a URL filter, then enter your control URL and click View heatmap.
+Select a URL filter, enter your control URL and then click View heatmap.

 Which Heatmap URL filter should I select?

-It's important to keep in mind how each of the URL filters work in relation to the URLs being used in your A/B test.
+It's important to keep in mind how each of Hotjar's URL filters work in relation to the URLs being used in your A/B test.
 You can review our What Are Heatmap URL Filters article to better understand how they work.

 Open the heatmap dashboard in a second browser tab.